 Good places to live in Portland without a car, a compendium of Census data, Walkscores, transit stats, and city surveys on the Portland Afoot wiki, is a great starting point for someone considering going car free in Portland.

 Perusing it got me thinking about my own experience.
-Much of the time without a car, I’ve lived all over this fine city (I’ve called the following Portland neighborhoods home for at least a year: Reed, Creston-Kenilworth, Buckman, Goose Hollow, Hosford-Abernathy, Mt.
+Much of the time without a car, I’ve lived all over this fine city (I’ve called the following Portland neighborhoods home for at least one year-long stint: Reed, Creston-Kenilworth, Buckman, Goose Hollow, Hosford-Abernathy, Mt.
 Scott, Richmond, Downtown, and Boise).
 So I consider myself something of a car free Portland authority.
 I not so humbly submit to you my:

 Top 5 Portland Neighborhoods for Car Free Living

 - Goose Hollow

 - Pearl District

 - Sunnyside (aka Belmont Neighborhood)

 The key elements for car free livability for me are a full service grocery store within easy walking distance, transit, and eating and drinking establishments.
 (The first two are the reason I can’t place the Boise neighborhood, where I currently live, among this company, though it’s in my top 10 for drinking establishments!).

 What are your criteria for car free livability?
 I know those who bicycle can rely less on transit and close grocery stores.
 Which neighborhoods would be in your top 5?